exuanbo/gulp-source-injector/README.md

 Injection placeholders are comments as html syntax `<!-- inject-inline: filePath -->` and css/js syntax `/* inject-inline: filePath */`

 By default the injected file path is relative to each target file's `cwd`.
-If the provided path starts with `/`, it will be relative to the directory of `gulpfile.js`
+If the provided path starts with `/`, it will be considered relative to the directory of `gulpfile.js`

 ## Example